carrot/markdown-styleguide/README.md

 ```

 ## Lists

 - Unordered lists are denoted with a `-` (a hyphen and a space).
 Hyphens tend to be consistent across monospace fonts (being displayed at half of the line height) and seem to be the most common "list character" anyway.
 - Nested list items must be indented 2 spaces further than their parent.

   ```markdown
   This is arbitrary text, an unordered list begins on the next line.

   - list item 1
   - list item 2

     - sub-list item
   ```

-- Lists should not be preceded by a newline, unless it follows an item that needs a newline after it (like code or another list).
+- Lists must be preceded by a newline (except at the beginning of a document) and followed by a newline always.
-- Lists must be followed by newlines.

   ```markdown
   This text precedes a list of things.

   - list item 1
   - list item 2

     1. sub-list item 1
     2. sub-list item 2